 A safety valve is a rapid opening or pop-up action pressure relief valve actuated by inlet static pressure.
 Safety valves are used primarily with compressible gasses.
 Particularly for steam and air services.

-Safety valves are classified according to the lift of disk and bore of the valve.
-Types of safety valve are a low lift, full-lift, and full-bore safety valves.
+Safety valves are classified according to the lift of the disk and bore of the valve.
+Types of safety valves are low lift, full-lift, and full-bore safety valves.

 - In a low-lift safety valve, the disk lifts automatically such that the actual discharge area is determined by the position of the disk.

-- In a full lift safety valve, the disks lift automatically such that the actual discharge area is not determined by the position of the disk.
+- While in case of a full lift safety valve, the disks lift automatically such that the actual discharge area is not determined by the position of the disk.

-- Full-bore safety valve has no protrusions in the bore that can restrict or work as a controlling orifice to reduce the flow from the valve.
+- The full-bore safety valve has no protrusions in the bore that can restrict or work as a controlling orifice to reduce the flow from the valve.